AvatoAvenue/Usnar/README.md

-- Hi, I’m @Av4dot
+- Hi, I’m Avato

-A adventurer in the Úsnar infiverse
+A adventurer in the Usnar infiverse, programmer and illustrator.